shaneholloman/uvi/docs/index.md

 ```

 Follow the prompts to configure your project.
 Once completed, a new directory containing your project will be created.
 Then navigate into your newly created project directory and follow the instructions in the `README.md` to complete the setup of your project.

+> [!TIP]
+> While direct Cookiecutter usage is supported, using `uvi` is the recommended approach for most users.
+See [Direct Cookiecutter Usage](features/direct-cookiecutter.md) for more details on why both options are offered.